-Always check a stained item after washing and before tossing it into a hot clothes dryer.
-The high heat of the dryer can set the stain can make it almost impossible to remove.
+Always check a stained item after washing and before tossing it into a dryer.
+The high heat of the dryer can set the stain and make it almost impossible to remove.
 If the stain remains, repeat the steps before putting the garment in the dryer.

 How to Remove Liquid Medicine Stains from Dry Clean Only Clothes

 If the garment is labeled as dry clean only, blot away as much of the liquid medicine as possible.
 Blot the area with a cloth dipped in plain, cool water.
 As soon as possible, head to the dry cleaner and point out and identify the stain to your professional cleaner.

 If you decide to use a home dry cleaning kit, be sure to treat the stain with the provided stain remover before putting the garment in the dryer bag.
 The stain remover may or may not remove the stain.

 How to Remove Liquid Medicine Stains from Carpet

 Begin by blotting the stain with a plain white paper towel as soon as possible.
 Work from the outside edges of the stain toward the center to prevent making the stain larger.